mmbman/Katagiri/1983-04-27-Blue-Cliff-Record-Case-44-Talk-2.md

 This is a human problem.
 So all we have to do is: let’s refine, polish, these actions.
 By what?
 This is so-called compassion, or peace, or softness, or kindness, or magnanimous mind, or respect, appreciation; lots of terms there.

 Well, those are nothing but the *lubricant*.
 By this lubricant, you can operate all the machines very smoothly.

 To operate all the machines very smoothly by [lubrication] means you come close to Buddha’s teaching, Buddha’s way: to live with all sentient beings, to think of others, and help others, very naturally.

 But [as I said,] your action is characterized by satisfying individual desires: *my* own desires, so I don’t care [about] others.
 This is very stinky actions.
 Whether you know or don’t know – even if you know intellectually, actually you don’t act very elegantly or softly or magnanimously.
 You don’t.
 Selfishness comes up, very naturally.
 That’s why you hurt anyone, consciously or unconsciously.
 That’s why you have to pay attention to your actions every day.

-So in the Zen monastery we don’t say your action is bad or wrong.
+So in a Zen monastery we don’t say your action is bad or wrong.
 [We say,] why don’t you practice?
 When you get up in the morning, please get up in the morning thinking of others, thinking of all sentient beings: “I am getting up, I am starting to live with all sentient beings.”
 So sit up on the bed, and let’s chant the verse: “I am getting up in the morning now with all sentient beings.”
 This is a simple practice.
 And then if you finish [that], let’s stand up and go to the bathroom.
 When you wash your face, let’s chant the verse: “I am washing my face with all sentient beings, in order to make my mind pure.”
 Like this.

 This practice is pretty good.
 Even if you don’t know how this practice is helpful, through this practice you can polish or refine your actions, pretty deeply.
 So-called magnanimous, or compassionate, or softness, kindness.
 Thoughtful; something like this.

 That’s why [you should do this] every day.
 If you do this practice every day, that is something *real*, going beyond suffering or pleasure.

 This is the wood in the center.
-You can grind the wheat into the flour by rubbing between the two pieces of rock; by your action, you can do it.
+You can grind the wheat into flour by rubbing between the two pieces of rock; by your action, you can do it.
 But “don’t move the tree in the center of the rock.”
 That means that “by your action” is fine, but what is the wood in the center?
 That wood in the center is exactly a kind of lubricant.
 Peace, respect, appreciation, patience... discipline, offerings, giving, effort, energy, zeal, calmness, tranquility... wisdom.
 This is the wood in the center; don’t move this.
 All you have to do is just follow [this].
 Regardless of whether you like or you don’t like, you have to follow this, otherwise you cannot grind the wheat into flour.

 So practically, this is simple.
 What is this?
 That’s why the koan says, “I know how to hit the bell.”
 This is just practice.

 #### 49:26

-Finally the monk asks, “When I meet a person who really experiences [reality] beyond two excessive ideas – suffering, pleasure, et cetera – how can I deal with him, how can I deal with him, how can I meet him?”
+Finally the monk asks, “When I meet a person who really experiences [reality] beyond the two excessive ideas – suffering, pleasure, et cetera – how can I deal with him, how can I meet him?”

 [Ho Shan] says, “I know how to hit the bell.”

 Because if you hit the bell, you cannot hit the bell according to satisfying your desires.
 No. You have to hit the bell with the life of the bell, with the life of trees, life of birds, life of nature, life of spring, life of you, life of the bell tower – exactly becoming one.
 That means be mindful of all sentient beings around the bell, around you, and then let’s hit [the bell] together.
 At that time, how can you hit the bell by your desires?
 [You can’t.]
 Very naturally, *you* hit, and simultaneously all sentient beings join your actions.
 So you have to think of others: birds here, grasses here, let’s hit the bell together.
-Simultaneously, your action becomes very magnanimous, very tolerant, very modest, very kind, very compassionate.
+Simultaneously, your action becomes very magnanimous.
+Very tolerant.
+Very modest.
+Very kind.
+Very compassionate.
 But very stable, *very* stable – because all sentient beings support your actions.

 So very stable, but very soft.
 Very *stand up straight*.
-But it’s *exactly* [to] hit.
+But it’s *exactly* [to] hit [the bell].
 So very naturally sound comes up.
 Very smoothly, wonderful sound comes up from the bell.
 So people can know, who hit the bell.

 That’s why in Eiheiji or in [other] monasteries in Japan, each time we hit the bell, we bow.
-One full bow; and then hit again, and then one bow again.
+One full bow; and then hit again, and one bow again.
 Even right in the middle of winter, in December.
 The tall bell is outside in the snow and cold.
 [You are] wearing the robes, and anyway, one hundred and eight hits.
 You have to bow one hundred and eight times, outside in the winter.
 It’s cold.
 But, no way to escape.
 So that is *really* good practice. *[He laughs.]* Even though you want to hit the bell by your desire, you can’t, because winter is there.
 So even though you want to hit immediately with vitality, your hand doesn’t work very well, because it’s *cold*. *[He rubs his hands.]* You warm your hands, and then, hit it. *[He laughs.]* So it’s pretty nice: always being mindful of you, being mindful of winter, snow, and the situation, quietness.
 It’s wonderful.
 It’s hard, but it’s pretty good, pretty good.

 So that’s why the koan says, “I know how to hit the bell.”